keys961/DistributedCache/README.md

 - `cache-client`: It provides the APIs and the client to access the cache service.

 ## Examples

+### 0. RabbitMQ

+Before you start `XXCache` first, you need to install RabbitMQ and run it.
+Erlang is needed before you install RabbitMQ.

 ### 1. Registry Server